LHCGreg/animerecs/README.txt

 Now open up the UpdateRecommendorCache solution in Visual C#.
-Change the log file path from C:\Users\Greg\AppData\Roaming\AnimeRecs\UpdateRecommendorCache.log to something more suitable for you.
+Change the log file path in App.config from C:\Users\Greg\AppData\Roaming\AnimeRecs\UpdateRecommendorCache.log to something more suitable for you.
 Compile it and run it.
 This will build the recommendor database.
+The Mongo server must be running.